-In March, The New School hosted this year’s National Book Critics Circle awards, which honor literature published in the United States in the previous year.
+In March 2019, The New School hosted the National Book Critics Circle awards, which honor literature published in the United States in the previous year.
 The awards are presented in six categories — autobiography, biography, criticism, fiction, nonfiction, and poetry — and are the only U.S. literary awards chosen by critics themselves.

 Virginia Valenzuela, on behalf of Creative Writing at The New School and the NBCC, interviewed founder and director of Arte Público Press, Nicolás Kanellos about being awarded The Ivan Sandrof Lifetime Achievement Award for the 2018 NBCC Awards.

 Nicolás Kanellos is the founder and director of Arte Público Press, the largest publisher of contemporary and recovered literature in America, and a beacon for the recognition of Hispanic American artists and writers since 1979.
 The effort started in 1972 with the establishment of Revista Chicana-Riqueña and then The Americas Review which both aimed to bring attention to Latino authors who previously had nowhere else to go to publish their work.
 Arte Público famously published The House on Mango Street by Sandra Cisneros, among other authors including Julia Alvarez, Rudolfo Anaya, Jimmy Santiago Baca, Miguel Piñero and so many more.
 They are established under the University of Houston and they publish around 30 titles per year.
 Arte Público Press is the 2018 recipient for the Ivan Sandrof Lifetime Achievement Award from the National Book Critics Circle.
 We spoke over the phone between the University of Houston and a small cafe in Brooklyn.